 CATS VERSUS DOGS

 Cats do not get the same return to owner benefits from microchip implants that dogs do as they are 7-10 times more likely to find their own way home after being “lost” than dogs are.
 That is another reason why TNVR is a good alternative to euthanasia for stray cats.
-Microchip implant is not necessary and even counterproductive to their survival.
+Microchip implant is not necessary and is even counterproductive to their survival.
 After TNVR with an ear tip, they are best left alone unless obviously sick or in need of help.

 FAILURES OF THE MICROCHIP TRACKING SYSTEM

 There is very little information on just how many pets get returned to owner because of microchips.
-The available data is a little old and suggests only about 1/3 of lost pets with microchips are returned to their guardians who would otherwise not have been returned.
+The available data is a little old and suggests only about 1/3 of found pets with microchips are returned to their guardians who would otherwise not have been returned.

 Failure of microchip tracking systems include:

 All pet identification system are limited in efficacy by their registries.
 The key to recovery is to have an accurate registry database.
 As a first step to registration, the pet owner must know the pet microchip transponder number and how it is registered.
 Internet searches for transponder numbers can be done to find the latest lists.
 The international registry should contain mostly all.